makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 **Sigma Designs ensures the compatibility** of all devices for these levels and is driving protocol development.
 The big advantage of this approach is that one cannot screw up these lower levels and has a simple high-level API to access the network.
 Furthermore, Sigma Designs takes care of fixing any defects that are discovered in these levels.

 In order to interact with the network, the developers rely on a simple API to communicate with other nodes.
 However, the specification also requires strict compatibility at the higher levels: session, presentation, and application.
 These levels are in the hands of the application developer.
-The library allows node A to send a command to node B. The command must adhere to a specific message format defined in the specification (see Command Class Specification, about 900 pages).
-This will allow node B to properly decode the command and perform the corresponding action on the periphery.
+The library allows *node A* to send a command to *node B*.
+The command must adhere to a specific message format defined in the specification (see Command Class Specification, about 900&nbsp;pages).
+This will allow *node B* to properly decode the command and perform the corresponding action on the periphery.

 Z-Wave libraries make **heavy use of callbacks**.
 The main logic is in the library and control is only transferred to the user code at certain times:
 - At startup.
   Two points of entry: (1) Right after the start of the chip for hardware initialization and (2) later, when the library was initialized and you can already use some of its functionality---comparable to `setup()` used by Arduino.
 - When the library is not busy,
   i.e. receiving/sending data, forwarding packets of other network nodes, responding to a controller's requests.
 Here you can poll the buttons, access the ADC and so on---comparable to `loop()` used by Arduino.
-- When the command is received by us.
+- When a command is received by us.

 All time consuming and asynchronous functions can also be passed on to the callback.
 For example, when you call the packet sending function, you can specify the handler that will receive the sending status (delivered, not delivered, and the error code).
 In the same way, the timer subsystem is executed (besides the exact timers based on `TIMER` and `GPT`): it is possible to start up to 5 software timers that work with 10&nbsp;ms increments (`TIMER0` cannot be used since it is already used by the library, among other things to implement the software timers).
 All this makes it easier for the programmers of the final device manufacturer.